wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-network/virtual-networks-sample-app.md

 ## AppVM01 - File Server Installation Script
 This script sets up the back end for this simple application.
-This script will;
+This script will:

 1. Open IMCPv4 (Ping) on the firewall for easier testing
 2. Create a new directory